NVIDIA/NVFlare/docs/user_guide/high_availability.rst

 Hot SP has changed
 ^^^^^^^^^^^^^^^^^^
-I’ll suspend current jobs (if any), and try to login to the new hot FL server.
+I’ll suspend current jobs and abort current running tasks (if any), and try to login to the new hot FL server.
 After that, I will resume current jobs, if any.
 If I run into any communication issues with the new server, I will keep retrying until success or the hot server endpoint changes again.

 FL Server
 ---------